eau-claire-energy-cooperative/time-tracker/README.md

 ## Using the Program

+Pretty simple operations, right click and select "Start Timer" to start the timer.
+When done right-click and select the "Running" menu item, which contains a readout of the current amount of time, to stop the timer.
+Once the timer is stopped you will get a prompt for where to log to the activity.

 Reporting is done by right-clicking the tray icon and selecting reports.
 From here you can choose date options and run reports from your logged history.
 Exporting to CSV is available.

+Additionally a Countdown timer is available.
+This simply counts down a specified number of minutes and alerts you when time is up.
+No logging available here, just another handy timer function.

 ### Splitting Time